Configure hybrid cloud connectivity with Azure and Azure Stack

 On Create local network gateway, specify the values for your local network gateway, using our Tutorial example values.
 Include the following additional values.

 - Configure BGP settings: Use only when configuring BGP.
-Otherwise, don't select this.
+Otherwise, don't select this option.

 - Subscription: Verify that the correct subscription is showing.